 In the first half of 2019, Romania holds the presidency of the EU Council.
 Europe will closely watch whether Romania is taking action to preserve Europe’s last great virgin forests for future generations!

-We need to collect as many signatures as possible from all over Europe until end of February 2019 to be able to create a strong momentum whilst Romania holds the EU-Presidency.
+We need to collect as many signatures as possible from all over Europe to be able to create a strong momentum whilst Romania holds the EU-Presidency.

 Europe’s wild natural heritage needs your help!
 Please add your voice to the call for the immediate protection of these most precious forests in Romania.
 This petition will be delivered to the Romanian Prime Minister and forwarded to the Romanian Environmental Minister, the EU Commission and the European Parliament.